mikew/janus/README.md

 pull request to make it possible to continue using/improving the official repo.

-**WARNING**: Any **uncommited** files inside the **janus** folder will be removed the next time you run `rake` so make sure to either put them in the custom folder (`~/.janus`), or commit them.
-We clean the janus folder in case we replace a manually installed plugin (using rake tasks) with a submodule.
+**WARNING**: Any **uncommited** files inside the **janus** folder will be removed when updated so make sure to either put them in the custom files (`~/.vimrc.before`, etc.), or commit them.

 For more information on how to customize Janus, you might want to take a look at the [Customization wiki